MelonKony/webdev/content/utopia/vekllei/_index.md

 Such a country deserves observation, then.
 This document and its subarticles are dedicated to the country of Vekllei and the facts of its utopian dimensions, and hope to illustrate a definitive and contemporary understanding of Vekllei's *Epoch of Rest* (what they call their 'floral period').
 This is an illustration of how the beating systems in Vekllei look, the abstract data laid bare.
 Vekllei has an absurd multidimensionality about it, since it is a country in which all things are singularly perfect in their purity and good-heartedness while applying this qualifier to multiple ideas at the same time.
 In some ways, Vekllei thrives *because of* rather than *in spite of* these contradictions.
 This document is a good place to start.

-## 2. Etymology
+## Etymology

-<span class="fc">T</span>
-**he word** ***Vekllei*** comes from the Islandi-Quutetast fusion dialect called *Topyas* ('Old Vekllei' in English), which was in common use by the 1st Century AD.
+**The word** ***Vekllei*** comes from the Islandi-Quutetast fusion dialect called *Topyas* ('Old Vekllei' in English), which was in common use by the 1st Century AD.
 It comes from the *Topyas* words for "volcanic town," or *Vek*, and "sea under the stars," or *Lei*, meaning "town of the stars by the sea".
 According to sagas, the name was gifted to the country by a volcanic spirit-god called *Tipet* (most likely present-day *Kesmi*) in the 3rd Century, but was likely a feature of Queen Souisviasn's language reforms during that time.

 The word "Vekllei" refers to both the country and the island, and is also pluralised.